Aysel2003/fastapi-todo-andersen/README.md

 - Endpoints like `DELETE /tasks/{id}` and `PUT /tasks/{id}` are restricted to the **task owner**.
 - To ensure valid behavior, a test task is created under the current user (simulated with the token), so the test has permission to modify or delete it.

+### Project SetUp Improvements

+For the purpose of improving cross-platform compatibility and security, the following changes were made:
+- Docker Compose now runs both the app and the database The docker-compose.yml file was updated to include a db service using PostgreSQL.
+This ensures the entire infrastructure run together inside containers.
+- Removed hardcoded credentials from the connection URL Database credentials (username, password, database name) are no longer written directly in the code.
+Instead, they are stored in a .env file and loaded via environment variables.
+- Replaced platform-specific hostname (host.docker.internal) with db The hostname used for database connection is now db, which refers to the database service in Docker Compose.
+This makes the setup compatible across Linux, Windows, and macOS.